 Citrus 2.1 adds some enhancements to the Citrus feature set as well as bugfixes and improvements.
 See the following overview on what has changed.

 We improved the TestNG data provider handling in Citrus.
 Now you can use the usual TestNG data provider annotations in your test methods.
 TestNG will call the Citrus test case several times with respective parameters provided as test variables.
 This replaces the old citrusDataProvider mechanism that tried to make things working in a kind of workaround.
-The new provider handling also supports multiple data providers in a test class. run-testng-data-providers describes how this is working for you.
+The new provider handling also supports multiple data providers in a test class.
+Section 6.1.1, “Using TestNG DataProviders” describes how this is working for you.

 The Citrus mail components enable message exchange as mail client and server.
 For validation purpose the components offer a XML mail message representation.
-We have added a target namespace xmlns="http://www.citrusframework.org/schema/mail/message" and a XSD schema for this XML mail message representation.
+We have added a target namespace xmlns=”http://www.citrusframework.org/schema/mail/message” and a XSD schema for this XML mail message representation.
 From now on you have to use the namespace accordingly in your mail message payloads when sending and receiving mail messages in Citrus.
-See mail how to use the new XML mail message namespace.
+See Chapter 25, Mail support how to use the new XML mail message namespace.

 When sending and receiving messages via ssh Citrus provides a XML representation for request and response data.
-These ssh messages follow a new target namespace xmlns="http://www.citrusframework.org/schema/ssh/message" and a XSD schema.
+These ssh messages follow a new target namespace xmlns=”http://www.citrusframework.org/schema/ssh/message” and a XSD schema.
 This means you have to use the namespace accordingly in your ssh message payloads when sending and receiving ssh messages in Citrus.
-See ssh for further details.
+See Chapter 28, SSH support for further details.